-As a senior at Hillsdale College, Shiloh joined the Treeworks, Inc. team in the summer of 2018 to create and launch the company’s marketing program.
+As a Hillsdale College graduate, Shiloh joined the Treeworks, Inc. team in the summer of 2018 to create and launch the company’s marketing program.
 She is thrilled to be a part of the team and to work with all the dedicated, genuine, hilarious people on staff.
 Her favorite part of her job, without question, has been interacting with and observing the crew members in their natural habitat.
 Growing up in West Michigan, Shiloh has developed a strong affection for the community and the great Michigan outdoors.
-In her spare time she can be found running, frequenting the beach, and playing the banjo on her porch.
-If Shiloh were to be a tree, she could see herself as a lilac tree because they smell nice and while they are not very tall, they will take up as much space as you let them.
+In her spare time she can be found running, writing, and playing the banjo on her porch.
+If Shiloh were to be a tree, she could see herself as a lilac tree because they smell nice and, while not very tall, they will take up as much space as you let them.

 Trained and inspired by their father Ranier Porter, the Porter brothers have worked for two decades to promote growth and service in arboriculture to the next generation and beyond.